Monteverde, Costa Rica

 Quetzal

-A quetzal rests on a mossy trunk from the Bosque Nuboso de Monteverde Biological Reserve.
+A quetzal rests on a mossy trunk in the Bosque Nuboso de Monteverde Biological Reserve.

 sunset over the pacific